AdvanceYourIT/NinjaOne-API-Examples/Patching/Start-NinjaOnePatchScan.md

 # Start-NinjaOnePatchScan.ps1

 ## Overview
-This script triggers an API patch scan for a specified Windows device within the NinjaOne platform.
-It automates the process of initiating a patch scan, ensuring that the device's software is up-to-date and secure.
+This script triggers an OS Patch Scan for a specified Windows device within the NinjaOne platform.
+It automates the process of initiating an OS Patch scan.
+Note this does not apply OS patches, just initiates a scan.

 ## Equivalent in Ninja
 ![Screenshot of Ninja Patch Scan](https://github.com/gavsto/NinjaOne-API-Examples/raw/main/Patching/Screenshot_Ninja_Patch_Scan.png)